 International Harvester closed its Frayser plant in 1983 and a month later Firestone announced it would close its North Memphis plant, which drained an additional 2,000 jobs from the community.
 Eventually, other nearby plants closed as well which was a death knell for these small North Memphis communities.

 The Firestone Tire & Rubber Co.’s presence in New Chicago, just blocks from Smokey City, was massive.
-The facility opened in 1936 and by the 1960s it was rolling out thousands of tires a day.
+The facility opened in 1936 and by the 1960s it was rolling out thousands of tires per day.

 “When I was in high school Firestone was booming, booming, booming,” said Mary Hill, a Manassas High graduate in the early 1950s and Smokey City resident for the past 48 years.